VW Passat TDI 2004-2005 B5 New owner maintenance checks and FAQ

 Engine runaway - All diesel engines could have an engine runaway because of a mechanical malfunction which causes the engine to race high by itself and self-destruct.
 This is because diesel engines can run off engine oil and are throttled by fuel.
 If this ever happens, keep control of the car and shut off the ignition as soon as is practical and safe.
 Don't restart the engine.
 Don't risk getting into an accident to save the engine.
 Take it to a mechanic before starting it again.
 Read more about diesel runaway at 1000q: runaway engine FAQ.
 Your TDI has an electronic shut off valve that is stronger than earlier vacuum operated valves which should stop a runaway engine.

 VW switched to ceramic glow plugs in all of their TDI in 2004.
 Some broke which sent metal into the engine, causing major damage.
-However, the new ECU program which is required for the steel glow plugs doesn't work well and causes cold start problems in near freezing or below temperatures.
+However, the new ECU program which is required for the steel glow plugs doesn't work well and caused cold start problems in near freezing or below temperatures.
+VW has since fixed this with another recall.
 See 1000q: glow plug recall related cold start problem FAQ for more details.
 See 1000q: glow plug for more details on the glow plugs.

 There are water drains under the brake booster/master cylinder (next to the battery), around the windshield base under the battery, and at the corners of the sunroof.
 If leaves, mouse nests, or debris clog the drains, water will build up and leak into the interior.
 This can damage the convenience/comfort control module (CCM), automatic transmission computer, and a number of grounds.
 Symptoms include transmission limp mode or the window, alarm, or remote key fob not working.
 Use a hose to keep them clean.
 You can use compressed air to blow leaves out of the engine compartment.
 Also remember to close the windows when it's raining.
 See this article for pictures of the sunroof drains: 1000q: sunroof drain cleaning.
 VW finally made this inspection official by adding an owner's manual supplement that calls for an inspection and/or cleaning every 2 years or 40,000 miles, whichever is sooner.